MatheusChiodi/Aplicativo-DailyDone/README.md

 ---

-## Como Executar o Projeto Localmente
+## How to Run the Project Locally

-1. Clone este repositório.
+1. Clone this repository.
-2. Navegue até o diretório raiz do projeto.
+2. Navigate to the project’s root directory.
-3. Instale as dependências com o comando `npm install`.
+3. Install dependencies with the command `npm install`.
-4. Inicie o aplicativo com `npm start`.
+4. Start the app with `npm start`.

-Aproveite o DailyDone e conquiste uma rotina ainda mais produtiva e organizada!
+Enjoy DailyDone and achieve an even more productive and organized routine!